typst/packages/packages/preview/touying-unistra-pristine/1.0.0/src/unistra.typ

 ///
 /// - `text-alignment` (str): The alignment of the text.
 Default: horizon + center.
 ///
-/// - `img-height` (str): The height of the image.
-Default: auto.
-///
-/// - `img-width` (str): The width of the image.
-Default: auto.
-///
 /// - `rows` (list): The rows of the grid.
 Default: (1fr).
 ///
 /// - `direction` (str): The direction of the image and text.
 Possible values: "ltr", "rtl", "utd", "dtu".
 Default: "ltr".